Skip to main content

 3. In the upper-right corner, click the black Add Content button

-4. Choose whether to add a Link or a Document
+4. Choose whether to add a Link, a Document, or a Text Snippet

 • Filter